Coronavirus latest: US, India see new daily infection highs | DW | 10.07.2020

 All updates in Universal Coordinated Time (UTC/GMT)

-One animal health expert and one epidemiologist during their visit to Beijing on this week will work to fix the "scope and terms of reference" for the future mission aimed at learning how the virus jumped from animals to humans, the agency's statement said Friday.
+One animal health expert and one epidemiologist during their visit to Beijing this weekend will work to fix the "scope and terms of reference" for the future mission aimed at learning how the virus jumped from animals to humans, the agency's statement said Friday.

 The WHO mission is politically sensitive, with the US — the top funder of the U.N. body moving to cut ties with it over allegations the agency mishandled the outbreak and is biased toward China.